Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Producing Specific Class Probability Distributions

 \subsection{Attack Description}

-The main rationale of the approach we introduce is to \textit{extend} or \textit{generalize} a targeted adversarial attack method in order to achieve the global objective of producing any probability distribution of the output classes, while maintaining a high fooling rate and minimally distorted inputs.
-To enable such attacks, our method consists of generalizing the attack algorithm to be stochastic, so that the target class is randomly selected, and the probability of transitioning from the class $y_i$ to the class $y_j$ depends on the source class $y_i$ and the input $x$ at hand.
+The main rationale of the approach we introduce is to \textit{guide} a targeted adversarial attack method $\Psi$ in order to achieve the global objective of producing any probability distribution of the output classes $\widetilde{\mathcal{P}}(Y)$, while maintaining a high fooling rate and minimally distorted inputs.
+To enable such attacks, our method consists of generalizing $\Psi$ to be stochastic, so that the target class is randomly selected, and the probability of transitioning from the class $y_i$ to the class $y_j$ depends on the source class $y_i$ and the input $x$ at hand.

 These probabilities will be represented by a transition matrix $T=[t_{i,j}]_{i,j=1}^k$, where $t_{i,j}$ represents the probability of transitioning from the class $y_i$ to the class $y_j$.
 In the event that, given an input $x$ of class $y_i$, it is not possible to reach all the classes without exceeding the distortion limit, the probability of transitioning to a non-reachable class will be set to zero, and the probability distribution $(t_{i,1}, \dots, t_{i,k})$ will be normalized accordingly.
 Thus, being $\mathcal{Y}=\{y_j : \Phi(x) \rightarrow y_j \}$ the set of reachable classes for one particular input $x$ of class $y_i$, the probability of selecting $y_j$ as the target class is determined by: